felix029/room-chat/README.md

 ## Installation

-Make sure have installed `node.js` on your computer, then install `` using the following in the root directory of your project
+Make sure have installed `node.js` on your computer, then install socket.io and express using the following in the root directory of your project

 When you're on your directory, you will have to initialise a package.json file by doing this command: